Stroke: signs, symptoms and treatment

 What happens to the brain during a stroke?

 There are 2 main types of strokes: ischaemic stroke and haemorrhagic stroke.

-One type of ischaemic stroke is a thrombotic stroke.
-This is caused by a blood clot (thrombus) in one of the arteries of the head or neck, which severely reduces the blood flow.
+- A thrombotic stroke is caused by a blood clot (thrombus) forming in one of the arteries of the head or neck, which severely reduces the blood flow.
 The thrombus may be a result of a build-up of fatty deposits (plaques) in the blood vessels.

-Another type of ischaemic stroke is an embolic stroke (or cerebral embolism), caused when a blood clot that forms elsewhere in the body (for example, the chambers of the heart) travels through the circulatory system to the brain.
+- An embolic stroke (or cerebral embolism) is caused when a blood clot that forms elsewhere in the body (for example, the chambers of the heart) travels through the circulatory system to the brain.
 The travelling clot is called an embolus.